-I was born in Nove, a small town near Vicenza, on the Brenta river, where people have been working pottery for three centuries.
-I have a deep relationship with this technique: I am the last scion of a dynasty of master craftsmen who have been dedicating their lives to this job since the early XIX century.
-My father Giulio and my uncle Aldo have been two of the last decorators on ceramics and earthenware of the Premiata Manifattura Barettoni, già Antonibon, in Nove.
-My uncle Domenico has been one of the most important modellers of the past century, and my mother was a “fioraia” (a decorator specializing in floral motifs) in several ateliers.
-90% of the inhabitants earned their living thanks to pottery; in its heydays, this district has been one of the most relevant in Europe.
-I have been working as a ceramic artist since 2008, after several academic experiences.
+I was born in Nove, a small town near Vicenza, on the Brenta river, where people have been making pottery for three centuries.
+I have a deep relationship with this technique: I am the last descendant of a dynasty of master craftsmen who have dedicated their lives to this craft since the early 19th century.
+My father Giulio and my uncle Aldo were two of the last decorators on ceramics and earthenware of the Premiata Manifattura Barettoni, formerly called Antonibon, in Nove.
+My uncle Domenico was one of the most important modellers of the past century, and my mother was a “fioraia” (a decorator specialising in floral motifs) in several ateliers.
+In my hometown, 90% of inhabitants used to earn their living making pottery.
+In its heyday, this district was one of the most important producers of industrial tableware in Europe.

-During the XX century a new and very important craft movement was born in Nove, to relaunch the local production of pottery.
-When I decided to work with ceramics, Nove was economically going through the most difficult moment of the XX century.
-This decadent atmosphere made me taking a brave choice: to use my decorating techniques and vision to fix that precise atmosphere on traditional shapes.
-I started to visit abandoned places where millions of molds, equipments, colours and materials had been abandoned.
-I understood that for me working with ceramics was like playing with time: to revisit the history of my land, to make it evolve and give it a new life with a surprising shape.
-I put together scraps of a period of time, of which I was also a spectator.
+During the 20th century, a very important experimental research movement was born in Nove.
+To this day, the ceramic creations of Giovanni Petucco, Pompeo Pianezzola, Federico Bonaldi, Alessio Tasca, Cesare Sartori are unique on the international scene.
+When I decided to work with ceramics, Nove was going through the most difficult economic crisis of the 20th century.
+Many businesses had closed down, generating a state of abandonment that is still visible today.
+This decadent environment induced me to make a brave choice: to fix that atmosphere on traditional shapes.
+The next step was to recover forgotten forms.
+I started to visit deserted factories filled with a neglected clutter of thousands of moulds, equipment, colours and materials: the emblem of a community that had lived only for ceramics.
+I understood that working with ceramics was like playing with time: in revisiting the history of my land, I could make it evolve and give it new life in a different shape.

-During my career I had the opportunity to work with different materials and techniques, depending on the research I was developing at the moment.
-I started in the early 90s with spray and graffiti; during my academic studies I dedicated myself to painting on fabric, mixing several techniques.
+During my career I have worked with different materials and techniques, depending on the research I was developing at the moment.
+In the mid 1990s, when the definition of “street art” was still unknown in Italy, I used spray and graffiti.
+During my academic studies I dedicated myself to painting on fabric, mixing several techniques, from acrylic and synthetic colours to aniline dyes for wood.
 My first atelier was a big abandoned pottery fabric, where I started a series of restoration works that involved the place itself.

-I mainly realize unique pieces that I sell in art galleries or directly to collectors who know my work.
-I cooperate with some brand of Italian artisanal excellence: for them I create exclusive models.
+I mainly create unique pieces that I sell in art galleries or directly to collectors who know my work.
+I also create exclusive models for first-rate Italian artisanal brands.
 Also, I make site-specific projects for museums and private houses.

-The young generation is attracted by manual work, but in a different way.
-While I was living abroad, I realized that young people who want to become craftspersons are sustained and supported.
-There are excellent school that prepare you to become a contemporary artist who works with ceramics, for instance.
-In Italy is a bit different.
-We don’t have so many artisanal schools of high level and we convinced our young generation to make other choices, neglecting the intelligence of their hands.
-But things are changing.
+The crafts are drawing more and more attention from the media and public opinion.
+They are entering a new dimension that is linked to modern technologies.
+Young people are attracted by manual work in several areas.
+While I was living abroad, I realised that the young who want to become artisans are sustained and supported.
+There are excellent schools and universities that prepare you to become a contemporary artist who works with ceramics, for instance.
+In Italy we are lagging behind.
+We have neglected our artisanal schools and we have persuaded the younger generations to make other choices.
+But the wind is changing and now it is important to spread our sails.